Public Access for Night Tours

 The Programs:

-We offer either a Dark Sky Tour or a Bright Moon Tour depending on the phase and rise time of the Moon on the night reserved.
+We offer either a Dark Sky Tour or a Bright Moon Tour (by special request) depending on the phase and rise time of the Moon on the night reserved.
 We also offer special programming from time to time that may include free public events.

-The night programs are scheduled for 2 hours and will begin at approximately between 7:00 p.m. and 10:30 p.m. (depending on the season) each evening, weather permitting.
+The night programs are scheduled for 2 hours and will begin at approximately between 7:00 p.m. and 10:30 p.m. (depending on the season) on dark sky evenings with a clear weather forecast.
 Arrival time will be noted on the sign-up menu and on your confirmation.
 Reservation holders will be notified two hours in advance via text message or email if weather conditions prohibit observing.
-Updates will also be posted on our website.

 To make your reservation, scroll down to our reservations area and enter the “quantity” (# of persons 10 years and older) then, click the “sign up” button on the date you wish to visit.
+Please note that we do not open the schedule until two days prior to the visit date in order to take sky and weather conditions into consideration.
 The programs will be available for the date selected unless the maximum number of reservations has been met or the Observatory is closed for the evening.
 After making a reservation, you will receive a confirmation via email noting your arrival time and the amount due upon arrival.
 Please feel free to call us at 605-381-1521 or email observatory@goldenwest.net with any questions about availability or problems with the booking site.

 Dark Sky Tour: